|

 tell if it is a Xanthosoma is to see the color of the sap.

-spathes.
-There is only one Colocasia I know of with a white spathe
+There is only one Colocasia I know of with a white spathe and that

 As

-is in order.
-Within aroids, and many other plant families,
+necessary.
+Within aroids, and many other plant families, botanists do

-botanists do not determine the species by the shape of the leaf.
+not determine the species by the shape of the leaf.
+Instead, the

-Instead, the final determination is made by microscopically
+final determination is made by microscopically examining the sexual

-variable.
+The inflorescences of Colocasia esculenta should have a spathe tube that is green but the blade should be orange on both sides.
+The spathe will reflex (bend) at anthesis to expose spadix.
+When pollinated the fruit (berries) will be orange.
 When I asked botanist Alistair Hay about the differences in both color and shape of the spathe of different specimens of Colocasia esculenta he responded, "What you seem to be wrestling with is the general concept of a species.
 This is extremely difficult and there have long been widely different views about what species are!
 An evolutionary definition is that it is a unique lineage, and that lineage may or may not embody great variation.
 There is no in-principle reason why any feature, be it inflorescence or leaves or pollen grains etc, shouldn't be variable within a species.
 What one first looks for in defining where a species begins and ends in relation to other species is breaks in variation which one thinks are significant.
 To take your pic, a different colored spathe may not be significant in defining a species, unless correlated with breaks in variation of other feature(s) as well.
 It is just a color form of the same thing ."
 Sound complicated?
-Well, to those who believe that every leaf of any species must be identical to those of all others within the same species, it is!
+To those who believe that every leaf of any species must be identical to those of all others within the same species, it is!
 But to a botanist who has studied and understands the concept of plant variability, it is simply a natural part of botany.
 Plants vary a great deal within the same species just as humans vary within our own species.
 Just because humans don't all have identical faces, have different color skin, different color hair, as well as some are short and some are tall, does not mean we are different species.
 Plants are the same.
 Colocasia esculenta is known to freely morph and can change its appearance in just a single season.
-The photo of the yellow/red spathe above is of the Black Magic variation seen at the top of the page and does not necessarily resemble the spathe and spadix of other variations shown on this page.
+The photo of the yellow/red spathe to the right is of the Black Magic variation seen at the top of the page and does not necessarily resemble the spathe and spadix of other variations shown on this page.

 The major parts of an aroid's

-ever grown a Peace Lily (Spathiphyllum), you've seen one.
-But
+you've ever grown a Peace Lily (Spathiphyllum), you've seen one.

-Those flowers include different sexes, both male and female.
+different sexes, both male and female.
+The male flowers

-female flowers are not receptive to the male flowers from the
+flowers are not receptive to the male flowers from the same

-same specimen.
-As a result, an insect is required to transfer
+As a result, an insect is required to transfer pollen from one

-pollen from one plant to another.
-When an insect travels up the
+plant to another.
+When an insect travels up the length of

-length of the spadix and gathers the pollen grains on its legs
+the spadix and gathers the pollen grains on its legs and body

-and body it carries that pollen to the female flowers of either
+it carries that pollen to the female flowers of either the same

 Nature has designed a very unique method to cause insects to